didiersmith/steve/chapters/maximum-loyalty-per-intervention.md

 ---

+Intervention time.
+This was the big one.
 Steve sparked a couple of memes to prophesize his arrival, donned his VR headset, and dove in.
 Gosh, things had changed since the reptile days.

 He was in some sort of city.
 The apes had constructed buildings out of...rocks?
 He walked up to one of them and inspected it.
 Yup, rocks.
 They'd piled them up on top of each other and glued them together with something that looked like mud.

 He reached out and scratched at the mortar between a couple of rocks.
-It actually was mud.
+It actually was mud!
 Holy hell.
 Steve resolved to spend most of his time outside.

 He needed a friend.
 Staying as far away from the buildings as possible, he walked down the middle of the road towards the river where his most recent prophet liked to hang out.
 The ape was standing in the river, dunking another ape's head in the water.
 It looked consensual.